babonet13/HostYourNode/README.txt

 This repository provide Dockerfiles and associated configuration files in order to automatically build a full container-base Bitcoin stack.

-Such a stack is composer by :
+Such a stack is composed by :
   - 1 Bitcoin daemon : bitcoind
   - 1 Lightning daemon : LND
-  - 1 Pay daemon : BTCPay
+  - 1 Payment daemon : BTCPay

 Each daemon could be build from :
    - a distro-specific Package